samtools/hts-specs/htsget.md

 `format`
 _string_
 </td><td>
-Read data format.
-Default: BAM.
-Allowed values: BAM, CRAM.
+Response data in this format.
+The allowed values for each type of record are:

+* Reads: BAM (default), CRAM.
+* Variants: VCF (default), BCF.

 </td></tr>
 <tr markdown="block"><td>
 `urls`